magnus-ISU/GospelOfMagnus/gospel.md

 So Mary Magdalene left, and ran into Mary the mother of James.
 But she became convinced she had seen a phantom, for she had not touched Jesus.
 So she resolved to go back and anoint Jesus' body with someone else so she would not be so easily misled.

+## Mary sees an angel again in Matthew

 Matthew 28:1-8
 1 After the sabbath, as the first day of the week was dawning, Mary Magdalene and the other Mary went to see the tomb.
 2 And suddenly there was a great earthquake; for an angel of the Lord, descending from heaven, came and rolled back the stone and sat on it.